ergEx/analysis/README.md

 ## Installing MatJags

 To install MatJags, please follow the detailed installation instructions found in the MatJags repository (https://github.com/msteyvers/matjags).

-## Modify JAGS models

-To modify the parameters in the JAGS model, use the runHLM.m file located under codebase/Bayesian_utils.

-- inferenceMode - set whether to do patameter estimation (1) or model selection (2)
-- whichJAGS - which copy of matjags to run on. this allows parallel jobs to run as long as they use different matjags
-- whichQuals - sets the order of qualities to run
-- doParallel - whether to run chains in parallel
-- dataVersion - whether to run model on simulated data (1), pilot data (2) or full data (3)
-- simVersion - if running on simulated data; n_trials = 160, n_phenotypes = 26, n_agents = 100 (1)
-  n_trials = 1600, n_phenotypes = 26, n_agents = 3 (2)

 # Contact information